teivah/designdeck/design.md

 gRPC (RPC framework):
 - Contract
-- Binary protocol (faster, less bandwith) // We could use HTTP/2 without gRPC and leverage binary protocols but it would require more efforts
+- Binary protocol (faster, less bandwidth) // We could use HTTP/2 without gRPC and leverage binary protocols but it would require more efforts
 - Bidirectional

 ## Saga

-Distributed transaction composet of a set of local transactions
+Distributed transactions composed of a set of local transactions

 Each transaction has a corresponding compensation action to undo its changes

-Usually a Saga is implemented with an orchestrator that manages the execution of the transactions and handles the compensations if needed
+Usually, a Saga is implemented with an orchestrator that manages the execution of the transactions and handles the compensations if needed

 ## Source of truth